 Andrew was called to the Singapore Bar in 1986.
 He was an Associate with the Firm in 1988/89 before spending time as an investment banker.
 He rejoined the Firm in 1993 as a Partner.

 Andrew serves as a Trustee on the Board of Trustees of the National University of Singapore.
 He is currently a director of EDBI Pte Ltd, Singapore Press Holdings Limited, Jurong Engineering Limited, Singex-Sphere Holdings Pte.
-Ltd. (and its wholly-owned subsidiary) and Pacific International Lines (Private) Limited (and certain of its wholly-owned subsidiaries).
-He is also a Fellow of the Singapore Institute of Directors, and a member of the National University of Singapore Law Advisory Council.
+Ltd. (and its wholly-owned subsidiary), Pacific International Lines (Private) Limited (and certain of its wholly-owned subsidiaries) and Weybourne Holdings Pte.
+Ltd. He is also a Fellow of the Singapore Institute of Directors, and a member of the National University of Singapore Law Advisory Council.